-Storm Dorian heads for Puerto Rico amid fears of flooding
+Storm Dorian closing in on Puerto Rico near hurricane force

 Meanwhile, Tropical Storm Erin formed well off the U.S. East Coast on Tuesday night, and the National Hurricane Service said the storm was forecast to move northward over the open Atlantic with no immediate threat to land.

-It was about 435 miles (705 kilometers) west of Bermuda and 265 miles (430 kilometers) southeast of Cape Hatteras, North Carolina, with maximum sustained winds of 40 mph (65 kph).
+It was about 470 miles (760 kilometers) west-northwest of Bermuda and 190 miles (305 kilometers) southeast of Cape Hatteras, North Carolina, with maximum sustained winds of 35 mph (55 kph).